 The United States looks to compete in boccia at the Rio 2016 Paralympic Games.
 Austin Hanson (Topeka, Kansas) represented Team USA at the London 2012 Paralympic Games, with London marking his fourth Paralympic Games.
 The boccia competition was Sept.
 2-8, 2012, at the ExCel London convention center.

-The U.S. Paralympic Boccia Team and the day-to-day operations of the high performance program are overseen by BlazeSports of America, the High Performance Management Organization for boccia in the United States.
-Click here for the USA Boccia website.
+The U.S. Paralympic Boccia Team and the day-to-day operations of the high performance program are overseen by USA Boccia, the High Performance Management Organization for boccia in the United States.